AiiiiDannn/cogs106-simulate-recover/README.md

 - Using at least **$N = 40$** for reasonable accuracy.
 - Using **$N = 4000$** for near-perfect parameter recovery.

 This highlights a fundamental principle in cognitive modeling:

-**$Larger sample sizes lead to more precise and stable estimates.$**
+> **Larger sample sizes lead to more precise and stable estimates.**